logological/dvorak/README.md

 Installation
 ------------

-Append the contents of the file `dvorak_intl.txt` to your X11 installation's `us` symbol file.
+To install the keyboard mapping system-wide, append the contents of the file `dvorak_intl.txt` to your X11 installation's `us` symbol file.
 This is normally located at `/usr/share/X11/xkb/symbols/us`.
 For example:

 ```
 # cat dvorak_intl.txt >>/usr/share/X11/xkb/symbols/us